A delicate floral presence for the tea break.

 The reproduction of the original manuscript, held at Biblioteca Nazionale Centrale, Rome, was curated and published by Aboca Edizioni.

-The tea maker is decorated with Mallow (Malva hortensis) with pink flowers
+The tea maker is decorated with Solanum (Solanum dulcamara), with blue and orange flowers

 Another 4 different decorations are available: